henfiber/getdata-project/codebook.md

     The second column is "Activity", and can take the following 6 values LAYING / SITTING / STANDING / WALKING / WALKING DOWNSTAIRS / WALKING UPSTAIRS Columns 3 to 68 contain the mean/std of each feature from the raw data.
-    For example, tBodyAcc-mean()-X is the average of all tBodyAcc-mean()-X means for a given activity.
+    For example, tBodyAcc-mean()-X is the average of all tBodyAcc-mean()-X means for a given activity
-    They have been normalized to a number in the range [0-1]

 Columns